 Employment readiness workshop

-The foundational program of Lifeworks!, this two-week workshop prepares individuals with criminal records for the process of introducing themselves to potential employers and teaches them how to market themselves, with a focus on personal branding.
+The foundational program at Lifeworks!, this two-week workshop prepares individuals with criminal records for the process of introducing themselves to potential employers and teaches them how to market themselves, with a focus on personal branding.

-- Identifying their professional brand
+- Identify your professional brand

 - How to answer the conviction question

 Provides clients with job leads, focusing on employers who have stated a willingness to hire people with criminal records.

 Staff members work one-on-one with clients to determine personal goals in all areas of their lives, and to identify the steps necessary to achieve those goals.